Jason897571/Password-Generator/README.md

 ### Step 1: This tool will determine which slot should be taken for criteria slot.
 ### Step 2: Pick up a letter from a single criteria string for criteria slot.
 ### Step 3: Pick up a letter from the combined criteria string for non-criteria slot.
-### Step 4: combine all criteria slot and non-criteria slot to generate a password
+### Step 4: Combine all criteria slot and non-criteria slot to generate a password

 ## Example

-### given the user choose 8-character password and lowercase and numeric rules are selected
+### Given the user chooses 8-character password and lowercase and numeric rules are selected
-### the tool will determine the Criteria slot which are 2 and 7 in the picture.
+### The tool will determine the Criteria slot which are 2 and 7 in the picture.
 ### Then tool will randomly select a letter for slot 2 from "abcdefghijklmnopqrstuvwxyz" and a letter for slot 7 from "123456789".
 This will insure that the password must include lowercase and numeric character.
 ### Then the tool will randomly choose a letter for slot 1,3,4,5,6,8 from the combined criteria string "abcdefghijklmnopqrstuvwxyz123456789".
 ### Lastly, a passwrod will be generated.